 You don’t have to do it all at once.
 Take small steps to gradually clear the kitchen of less desirable foods, replacing them with healthy choices.
 The pantry or food cupboard is a good place to start.

-- High-sodium foods like regular soups, soya sauce, fish sauce, high-salt salad dressings, salty snacks like chips and some crackers, and many instant flavoured rice and noodle products.
+- High-sodium foods like regular soups, high-sodium soya sauce, fish sauce, high-salt salad dressings, salty snacks like chips and some crackers, and many instant flavoured rice and noodle products

-- Whole-grain carbohydrates like whole-wheat pasta and noodles, brown rice, whole-grain cereals, and whole-grain breads, buns and crackers.
-Try less familiar whole-grains like kasha, quinoa, couscous and barley.
+- Whole-grain carbohydrates like whole-grain pasta and noodles, brown rice, whole-grain cereals, and whole-grain breads, buns and crackers.
+Try less familiar whole-grains like kasha, quinoa, couscous and barley

 - Canned salmon, tuna, and sardines.
 Also keep cans of flaked chicken on hand for sandwiches and salads etc.

-- Other healthy canned foods, including vegetables packed in no-salt or low-salt broth or water, and fruits packed in juice.
+- Other healthy canned foods, including vegetables packed in no-salt or low-salt broth or water, and fruits packed in juice rather than syrup

-- Healthy oils like olive oil and canola oil.
+- Healthy oils such as olive oil and avocado oil.
 Add a spray version for a low-fat way to cook.

 - Sodium-reduced dressings and sauces like low-salt soya sauce.
 Regular salsa is also good to keep on hand for a variety of snacks and meals.

-- Low-sugar puddings, gelatins and syrup.
-Stock up with popcorn for healthy snacking.
+- Stock up with popcorn for healthy snacking

 - Non-starchy vegetables like broccoli, carrots, spinach and tomatoes etc. These increase glucose more slowly and to a lesser amount than starchy vegetables like potatoes.

 - Frozen vegetables.
-By and large these are just as healthy as fresh veggies and don’t need cleaning or cooking.
+By and large these are just as healthy as fresh veggies and don’t need cleaning.

 You will find it helpful to check labels on foods before stocking up.
-For valuable information on decoding food labels, see our page about How to read Nutrition Facts labels in the Healthy Eating section of our site.
+For valuable information on decoding food labels, see our page about How to read Nutrition Facts labels.
+Learn more about healthy eating in the Diabetes Diet section of our site.